github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security.md

  {% endif %}

 {% ifversion fpt or ghec or ghes %}
-For best practice guides on complete end-to-end supply chain security including personal accounts, code, and build processes, see "[Securing your end-to-end supply chain](/code-security/supply-chain-security/end-to-end-supply-chain/end-to-end-supply-chain-overview)."
+For best practice guides on end-to-end supply chain security including the protection of personal accounts, code, and build processes, see "[Securing your end-to-end supply chain](/code-security/supply-chain-security/end-to-end-supply-chain/end-to-end-supply-chain-overview)."
 {% endif %}

 ## Feature overview